IrinaCristali/IrinaCristali.github.io/_pages/cv.md

 * M.S. in Statistics, The University of Chicago, June 2021
 * B.S. in Mathematics and B.S. in Statistical Science, Duke University, May 2019

-Research experience
+Research Experience
 ======
-* March 2021 - present: Research Assistant - "Estimating Social on Networks"
+* March 2021 - present: Research Assistant - "Estimating Social Contagion on Networks"
-  * Github University
+  * The University of Chicago, IL
-  * Duties included: Tagging issues
+  * Developing a method of performing estimation and inference of contagion effects over a social network, namely the causal influencethat units, or nodes, of the network have on other units, given unobserved confounders.
+This has historically represented achallenging problem since contagion is generally confounded with homophily, the tendency of connected units to share common(latent) traits.
   * Supervisor: Professor Git

 * Fall 2015: Research Assistant